Back to Business! Launch Your New Business With 10% Off — Start Now

 4. Holds directly or indirectly the right to appoint or remove most of the directors of the company

 5. Has the right to exercise, or exercise, significant influence or control over the company.
-For example, in a family company that now is managed by the son of the original founder, the original founder is not part of the shareholding structure or the board of directors, but still, influences the business decisions of the company, this person is considered to have significant influence and actually exercises significant influence, therefor is a significant controller.
+For example, in a family company that is now managed by the son of the original founder, the original founder is not part of the shareholding structure or the board of directors but still influences the business decisions of the company.
+This person is considered to have significant influence and actually exercises significant influence; therefore is a significant controller.

 As mentioned earlier, the company must take reasonable steps to identify and ascertain who has significant control over the company.
 This includes, but is not limited to: